-Drier-than-normal conditions, positive OLR anomalies (vellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) (Courtesy of the Bureau of Meteorology (BOM) - Australia) MJO activity was evident during January 2010.
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading)

+Wetter-than-normal conditions, negative OLR anomalies (blue shading)

+(Courtesy of the Bureau of Meteorology (BOM) - Australia)

+MJO activity was evident during early December 2009 and again during January 2010.

 The MJO was not active during February and March as anomalous convection was more persistent across the Maritime continent (suppressed) and west-central Pacific (enhanced).

 Anomalies were small during the month of April.

 Enhanced convection in part associated with MJO activity developed across the Indian Ocean in early May and shifted slightly eastward.
 Suppressed convection developed after this across much of Africa.

-Longitude

-Time

-200-hPa Velocity Potential Anomalies (5°S-5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation
+200-hPa Velocity Potential Anomalies (5°S-5°N)

+Positive anomalies (brown shading) indicate unfavorable conditions for precipitation

+Negative anomalies (green shading) indicate favorable conditions for precipitation

-Eastward propagation associated with the MJO was evident during early-mid January (red box).
+Eastward propagation associated with the MJO was evident during late November and early December and again during early-mid January (red boxes).

 During February and the first half of March, the MJO weakened and anomalies became more stationary and incoherent on the intraseasonal time scale (black boxes).

 In mid-March, weak upper-level divergence (convergence) developed over Africa and the Indian Ocean (Maritime continent) and these anomalies propagated eastward.

 In late April and early May, anomalies increased and eastward propagation was evident.
-Most recently in late May, strong upper-level divergence is evident near 60W.

-Longitude

-IR Temperatures (K) / 200-hPa Velocity Potential Anomalies Positive anomalies (brown contours) indicate unfavorable conditions for precipitation
+IR Temperatures (K) / 200-hPa Velocity Potential Anomalies

+Positive anomalies (brown contours) indicate unfavorable conditions for precipitation